pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 1. Wait a few seconds for Style Checker to finish running.
 Under default VS Code settings, comments turn green when the script has finished running.
 1. Review any comments that have appeared within your text.
 These comments suggest changes that might be necessary to meet [IX Standards](https://confluence.eng.vmware.com/display/public/IXCS/IX+Content+Standards).
 They typically follow the pattern `<!-- |CORRECT-WORD| is preferred. -->`.
-1. Make your changes and delete the comments.
-DocWorks sometimes publishes HTML comments so it is important to delete them.
+1. Make your changes.
+1. Delete any leftover Style Checker comments by opening Find and Replace, enabling regex for Find, and searching for `<!-- .* -->`.
+This targets all HTML comments in the topic.

 ## Update Style Checker